-But what if you need to use a space extensively, such as pass by the mailroom for packages?
-Maybe you need the laundry room as you don’t have a washing machine in your unit?
+But what if you need to use a space extensively, such as passing by the mailroom for packages?
+Maybe you need the laundry room as you don’t have a washing machine in your unit.
 These types of shared spaces are essential for some people.

 In such situations, try to schedule your visits when there are not many people around.
 For amenities that are open all day, go earlier or much later than when people usually do.
 It could be late at night or during the wee hours of the morning.